 See more: behavioral, negative externalities, positive externalities, private benefits, private costs, social benefits, sunk cost, technological change

-Alex in babysitting her cousin Lily.
-Lily wants to play dolls, but Alex suggests reading an empowering story.
-Lily insists on playing dolls, and the first doll she shows Alex is a wife who does not have a career, but shops.
+Alex has been asked to babysit her cousin Lily.
+Lily wants to play with dolls during this time, but Alex tries to convince her instead to read a book that involves empowering women.
+Lily insists on playing with dolls, and the first doll she shows Alex is a wife who does not have a career, but shops.

 See more: gender roles, nature vs. nurture, pre-market discrimination, societal discrimination, specialization